Rooms Are Not Neutral

 There is no general recommendation for “the good building.”
 Biophilic design increases cognitive performance by 13.9 percent on average.
 But in a classroom for children with ADHD that means something different than in a hotel lobby.

 The effect is always specific.
-The precision is not in the average values from the studies.
-It’s in the context.
-What kind of room.
-Who uses it.
-What they do there.
+The precision of the answer is not in the average values from the studies but in the context, what kind of room is being built, who uses it and what the person does there.